A newsletter of Pinnacle and Spire, the nontraditional honor societies

 Every year we are overwhelmed by the accomplishments of our honorees.
 Here are just a few highlights from the honorees for last year:

-- Once again in 2017 we honored a significant number of future nurses, physician's assistants, medical technologists, EMTs, and other health professionals.
+- Pinnacle honorees continue to flock into medical-related careers.
+Once again in 2017-2018 we honored a significant number of future nurses, nurse prectitioners, physician's assistants, medical technologists, EMTs, physical therapists, and other health professionals.

-- As in most years, among the honorees were police officers, fire fighters, EMTs, and small town public servants.
+- As in most years, among the honorees were police officers, fire fighters, EMTs, and small town public servants such as parks directors, county and city clerks, and public works supervisors.

-- Among the honorees were a number of men and women who have served the country in the armed services.
+- Among the honorees were a number of men and women who have served or are currently serving the country in the armed services.

-- There were a growing number of veterans of the Iraq and Afghanistan conflicts, including some who were wounded while in active service.
+- There number of veterans of the Iraq and Afghanistan conflicts, including some who were wounded while in active service, are common faces among our honorees.

-- It appeared that more honorees were interested in technology and teaching careers than in years past, and slightly fewer were pointing their careers at the business world, although business fields continue to draw a very large number of our honorees.
+- It appears that more honorees were interested in technology and teaching careers than in years past, and slightly fewer were pointing their careers at the business world, although business fields continue to draw a large number of our honorees.
+Specialties such as hospital administration and public administration seem to be growing.

 - We also noted another uptick in the number of honorees who are aimed at other helping professions, such as counseling, home healthcare, rehabilitation, and various aspects of gerontology.

 - Several honorees were running their own online businesses.
-A few also had bricks-and-mortar businesses.
+A few also had brick-and-mortar businesses.
+A significant number were working from home.

-- As in past years, there was a huge number of Pinnacle and Spire honorees who are not only single parents and full-time students, but they have somehow found the time to remain extremely active in their children's lives and activities.
+- As in past years, many Pinnacle and Spire honorees, who are both single parents and full-time students, have somehow found the time to remain extremely active in their children's lives and community activities.
 Just reading their resumes exhausts us!

 - As in past years, we had a number of retirees among our honorees.
 Some were earning their first degrees, while others were starting completely new careers.